-- The University Staff Application takes approximately thirty minutes to complete.
+- The University staff application takes approximately 30 minutes to complete

 Yes.
 Everyone applying for a position at Loyola University Chicago must complete a staff application or faculty registration form.
 The application may include information that is not found in a resume and the more information you provide on your application, the easier it will be to effectively evaluate your experience and qualifications.

-You should describe in detail all of your training and experience, to include both paid and volunteer work on your application.
+You should describe in detail all of your training and experience, including volunteer work, on your application.
 Ensure that all sections of the application are completed.
 It is very important that you provide complete and detailed information about your qualifications so we can truly evaluate your job application.

-If you wish to update/edit an existing application, login to our career homepage and select "manage applications" from the left navigation menu.
-From this screen you may either edit an application that you have already created or you may complete a different application type.
+If you wish to update/edit an existing application, log in to our career homepage and select "Manage Applications" from the left navigation menu.
+From this screen you can either edit an application that you have already created or complete a different type of application.

-After completing the application process, you will then be allowed to self-nominate for positions.
-Each time you self-nominate for a position, you will be asked if you would like to attach a previously saved CV/Resume, upload a new CV/Resume or copy and paste or type you CV/Resume in.
-To upload a new CV/Resume you must have your resume in an electronic format such as Word document or a PDF file.
-To attach and upload a CV/Resume, click Browse, then select the file you wish to upload and click Open.
-You may also copy and paste or type in your CV/Resume into the text box provided.
+After completing the application process, you will be allowed to self-nominate for positions.
+Each time you self-nominate for a position, you will be asked if you would like to attach a previously saved CV/Resume, upload a new CV/Resume, copy and paste, or type in a CV/Resume.
+To upload a new CV/Resume, your resume must be in an electronic format, such as a Word document or PDF file.
+To attach and upload a CV/Resume, click Browse, select the file you wish to upload, and click Open.
+You may also copy and paste or type your CV/Resume into the text box provided.

 Yes.
-You will be able to submit a new resume for each position you apply for.
+You will be able to submit a new resume for each position to which you apply.
 Our career site will hold several versions of your resume and cover letter that you can attach.

 No, you cannot submit a resume until you apply for a specific job.

 Address your cover letter to "Hiring Manager."